Alex427427427/obsidian_1/Art/Projects/Alien Comic/Material Bank/Veil around Susan as Dark Matter.md

 Once, Susan told me a childish idea.
 It captivated me so much,
 I never saw the city the same way.
+##### Gifts
+To X, I give Y.
+And to my dearest Susan, I give my most precious gift - the secret of the world.